yijing-sie/Linux-shell/README.md

 ### Evaluation
-* To test the implemented shell performance, the professor provided a driver program which runs 33 trace files on the [tsh.c](tsh.c), and to help detect race conditions in the codes, the driver runs each trace file 3 times.
+* To test the implemented shell performance, the professor provided a driver program that runs 33 trace files on the [tsh.c](tsh.c), and to help detect race conditions in the codes, the driver runs each trace file 3 times.

 > All the trace files can be found in [traces](traces)

-* The goal is to pass each of the runs to for all trace files get full points Here is the results for my shell (skip to the end to see the result score):
+* The goal is to pass each run for all trace files to get full points Here are the results for my shell (skip to the end to see the result score):